 A Galapagos in miniature at Los Tuneles, you will see almost all of the archipelago’s iconic wildlife: white and black tipped reef sharks, rays, sea lions, turtles, rays, penguins, and of course pelicans and blue footed boobies.

-A series of lava flows has produced unique geological formations, a series of arches and tunnels above and below the water, between mangroves and the open sea.
+A series of lava flows have produced unique geological formations, arches, and tunnels above and below the water, between mangroves and the open sea.

 The highlight for us was the white tipped reef sharks which were hiding in the lava tunnels.
 Initially my boys were terrified but soon calmed down – their first shark experience!